0111000001101001/Password-Manager/README.md

 # password_manager
-A password manager developed with Python and SQLite.
+A password manager developed with Python and SQLite in VS Code.
 Some features are yet to be implemented.
+This is my first passion project, I had a lot of fun working on it :)